ipa-rar/firos/doc/install/standards.md

 The `unpublish`-method is called once.
 Exactly then, when FIROS wants to shut down.
 Does your standard need to know that FIROS is shutting down?
 Then implement this appropriately!

-The `self`-instance also contains your custom described configuration and can be accessed via : `self.configData`.
+The `self`-instance also contains your custom described configuration and can be accessed via : `self.config_data`.
 **NOTE** It returns `None` if nothing was specified.

 ## Writing the first Subscriber